workflowhub-eu/about/index.md

 <details>
 <summary>BCC2020 CollaborationFest (2020-07-22 / 2020-07-23)</summary>

-Workflow Hub was one of the working clusters at the [BCC2020 CollaborationFest](https://bcc2020.github.io/cofest/) as part of [Bioinformatics Community Conference 2020](https://bcc2020.github.io/).
+WorkflowHub was one of the working clusters at the [BCC2020 CollaborationFest](https://bcc2020.github.io/cofest/) as part of [Bioinformatics Community Conference 2020](https://bcc2020.github.io/).

 Activities included a _Bring your own Workflow_ session to register more workflows at <https://workflowhub.eu/>.